nasa/trick/docs/documentation/building_a_simulation/Environment-Variables.md

 It is possible to instruct ICG to skip entire directories using the environment variable TRICK_ICG_EXCLUDE.
 Set this variable to a colon separated list of directories which you wish ICG to bypass.
 This is useful when there is code which you do not wish Trick to have any knowledge of (i.e. you don’t need any of the parameters recorded or input processable).

+This excludes files from ICG only, while still allowing SWIG to process them.

 ### TRICK_SWIG_EXCLUDE

 A colon separated list of files and directories to skip when generating Python interface files.

 It is possible to instruct SWIG to skip entire directories and files using the environment variable TRICK_SWIG_EXCLUDE.
 Set this variable to a colon separated list of files that should be bypassed.

+This excludes files from SWIG only, still allowing ICG to process them.

 Example ```S_overrides.mk```:
 ```